What is Sedation Dentistry or “Sleep Dentistry”?

 Your doctor at Ballatyne Center for Dental Implants will discuss the sedation options with you so that you can choose the one you prefer and which he feels is best suited to your circumstances:

 - A low level of sedation or “anxiolysis” – you will feel completely relaxed but will not be asleep.
-Often times we will use Nitrous Oxide or “laughing gas” along with supplemental oxygen and other medication for this type of sedation.
+Often times we will use what’s commonly called “laughing gas” along with supplemental oxygen and other medication for this type of sedation.

 - Moderate sedation – you will feel more relaxed, even drowsy and although not fully asleep, you may not remember much afterwards.
 This requires a cocktail of sleeping medications and anti anxiety drugs usually give orally, but also can be adminsitered by I.V. or intravenously.